 After graduating with a BSc(Hons) in Zoology I worked within informal and formal environmental education settings in England, with a short stint of field research at a remote base in Tortuguero National Park, Costa Rica.
-This led me to work in Southern Thailand on as a Coastal Conservation Project Coordiantor for an international volunteer organisation, where I lived in a small fishing village for two years, training volunteers on coastal conservation methods, sea turtle conservation and environmental education.
+This led me to work in Southern Thailand on as a Coastal Conservation Project Coordiantor for an international volunteer organisation, where I lived in a small fishing village for two years, training volunteers on coastal conservation methods, research projects, sea turtle conservation and environmental education.

 During September of 2017 I visited Koh Tao on a work trip and decided to extend it into a short vacation and complete my PADI Open Water Diver Course at Master Divers.
 With thorough training and an unbelievable introduction to a part of our world we rarely see, the love for the sport began to grow.